Mathe172/NewCommands/README.md

 ##Code model
 There are only a few basic structures:
-* CommandArg: The basic element that represents the result of one unit, most importantly they are passed to commands/selctors instead of plain Strings (it gets the `ICommandSender`for evaluation`)
+* `CommandArg`: The basic element that represents the result of one unit, most importantly they are passed to commands/selctors instead of plain Strings (it gets the `ICommandSender`for evaluation)
-* TypeID: Represents a type like Integer, String or EntityList, knows and handles the conversions of CommandArgs to CommandArgs returning data of other types (again described by a TypeID)
+* `TypeID`: Represents a type like Integer, String or EntityList, knows and handles the conversions of `CommandArg`s to `CommandArg`s returning data of other types (again described by a `TypeID`)
-* ArgWrapper: Combines the CommandArg and TypeID into one unit and allows for type-safe conversion
+* `ArgWrapper`: Combines the `CommandArg` and `TypeID` into one unit and allows for type-safe conversion
-* IDataType, IParse, IComplete, ...: Interfaces and classes that describe the capabilities of a parsing unit and handle necessary wrappers for completion
+* `IDataType`, `IParse`, `IComplete`, ...: Interfaces and classes that describe the capabilities of a parsing unit and handle necessary wrappers for completion
-* CommandDescriptor: As the name suggests, this describes a command.
-It knows a list of IDataTypes (in some way, a IDataType is a TypeID with an associated parser and completion) as arguments and a list of subcommands (again CommandDescriptors) identified by keywords.
-Also provides a construct-method that is called by the central parser once all the necessary data are acquired and provides usage description and an IPermisson instance to handle execution permissons
+* `CommandDescriptor`: As the name suggests, this describes a command.
+It knows a list of `IDataType`s (in some way, a `IDataType` is a `TypeID` with an associated parser and completion) as arguments and a list of subcommands (again `CommandDescriptor`s) identified by keywords.
+Also provides a construct-method that is called by the central parser once all the necessary data are acquired and provides usage description and an `IPermisson` instance to handle execution permissons
-* SelectorDescriptor: Similary to the CommandDescriptor knows a list of parameters (optionally identified by a name) that it can handle (as in the current syntax, unnamed parameters can be written before other parameters as shorthand notation) with the associated IDataTypes.
+* `SelectorDescriptor`: Similary to the `CommandDescriptor` knows a list of parameters (optionally identified by a name) that it can handle (as in the current syntax, unnamed parameters can be written before other parameters as shorthand notation) with the associated `IDataTypes`.

 #Registration examples
-The following example is the complete code required to register the `summon`-command (the necessary IDataTypes are part of the default set)
+The following example is the complete code required to register the `summon`-command (the necessary `IDataType`s are part of the default set)
 ```java
 CommandDescriptor.registerCommand(
 	new CommandConstructorU(IPermission.PermissionLevel2, "commands.summon.usage", "summon")